Terradot/min3p-database/README.md

-# min3p-database
+MIN3P database version information with MD5.
+This MD5 value is calculated based on the function implemented in MIN3P-TD code.
+It is not the same as the MD5 value of a file.
+Instead, only the valid value in the file (e.g., without empty lines) are used to calculate MD5.

-MIN3P database version control based on the MD5 value of the valid database entries.
+Once a new database is created and verified, it is highly recommended to save the database into the repository with MD5 informations.